Alter Management Fellowship (6+ months)

 Alter Fellowship Program

 The Alter Fellowship Program is designed to provide professionals with the opportunity to work alongside the executive leadership of rapidly growing companies in emerging markets on key strategic initiatives.
 Alter selects these companies because they are at the forefront of technological and business innovation in their respective market environments.
-The Fellowship Program will start on July 2 with an orientation and conclude on December 23.
+The Fellowship Program will start on January 11th.

 Alter’s Fellows will be instrumental in the growth and strategic operations of ventures that are creating economic opportunity in the world’s least developed places.
 Alter’s ventures are creating value and forging new paths for business in frontier markets, and Fellows play a crucial role in creating this impact.